shufangxun/LLaVA-MoD/README.md

 ## 🧭 Overview

-**<b>TL; DR:</b>** LLaVA-MOD is an efficient framework for training small-scale Multimodal Language Models by distilling knowledge from larger models.
+**<b>TL; DR:</b>** LLaVA-MoD is an efficient framework for training small-scale Multimodal Language Models by distilling knowledge from larger models.

 <details>
   <summary>🚀 <b>CLICK for the full abstract</b></summary>